This One Town In New Mexico Is Perfect For A Memorable Long Weekend

 - Take a trip through New Mexico's history and art culture on the Turquoise Trail.
 This trip will take you through abandoned mining towns, to local art galleries, and among some pretty gorgeous scenery.
 It's a great way to fit some of the Land of Enchantment's best sights into one day.

 What is the most unique town in New Mexico?

-It’s hard to pick which of the best towns in New Mexico are worth visiting.
-Truth or Consequences is certainly up there, with its unique name, hot springs, and other worthwhile spots.
-Some would say that Tucumcari is also worthy of the title of “most unique.”
+The most unique town in New Mexico may very well be Tucumcari.
+This town is also worthy of the title of "most unique."
 Known in the early 1900s as a lawless wild west town, it later became an icon of Route 66.
 Today, it feels like stepping through a time machine when you visit.
 The old curio shops, motels, gas stations, and more are all right from the 50s.
 Many of them have actually been around for that long and have barely changed over the years, even as the popularity of driving Route 66 has lessened.
-History buffs and nostalgia-lovers always enjoy a visit to Tucumcari.
+History buffs and nostalgia lovers always enjoy a visit to Tucumcari.

 What are the most unique getaways in New Mexico?

-Looking for the perfect spot to take a weekend getaway in New Mexico?
-If Truth or Consequences isn’t quite up your alley, try Jemez Springs.
-It’s a tiny town with only 250 residents, but hundreds more flock there every year to enjoy the hot springs and beautiful scenery.
-There is a hot springs resort as well as undeveloped hot springs.
+One of the most unique getaways in New Mexico is Jemez Springs, a tiny town with only 250 residents, but hundreds more flock there every year to enjoy the hot springs and beautiful scenery.
+There is a hot spring resort as well as undeveloped hot springs.
 Along with the springs, there is also a waterfall called the Soda Dam, multiple restaurants, and even 500-year-old village ruins.
-Whether you go for the relaxing springs, unique setting, or any of the other attractions, it’s a great weekend destination.
+Whether you go for the relaxing springs, unique setting, or any of the other attractions, it's a great weekend destination.